yarnpkg/website/en/docs/_installations/alternatives.md

 #### Install via npm

 > **Note:** Installation via npm is generally not recommended. npm is
-> non-determinstic, packages are not signed, and npm does not perform any
+> non-deterministic, packages are not signed, and npm does not perform any
 > integrity checks other than a basic SHA1 hash, which is a security risk
 > when installing system-wide apps.
 >